 Some unexpected results came to light.
 The first fox farm in Britain was based in Ardross in the early 1920s and 1930s, supplying not only the fashionable pelts for women but also breeding pairs throughout the UK and abroad.

 The memories shared and research collected in lively sessions are now available on the Ardross Community Council website.
-Over 150 attended the Open Day on 26th February at Ardross Community Hall, and the displays are now travelling - to Alness Library in March 2022 and Dingwall Library in April.
-Binders of resources (in two volumes, such was the amount of material researched), will be deposited at Alness Heritage Centre and Alness Library.
+Over 150 attended the Open Day on 26th February at Ardross Community Hall, and the display travelled for the next five months.
+Binders of resources (in two volumes, such was the amount of material researched), were deposited at Alness Heritage Centre and Alness Library.
+The Sites and Features Listing is available from Ardross Community Council website where an online version of the display will also be posted.
+The Community Council also has plans to adapt the display to an outdoor display.

-Ardross Heritage is part of the FACET project, funded by Historic Environment Scotland, ARCH and Ardross Community Council (Beinn Tharsuinn Windfarm benefit fund).
+Ardross Heritage is part of the FACET project, funded by Historic Environment Scotland, ARCH, a number of donations and Ardross Community Council (Beinn Tharsuinn Windfarm benefit fund).